aksiksi/needle/README.md

 -rw-r--r--  1 aksiksi  staff  76128 Jul  2 20:09 ~/Movies/land-of-lustrous-ep3.needle.bin
 ```

-As you can see, the files are quite small: on the order of 76 KB for ~20 minutes of audio.
-Note that this size will change based on how you configure the analyzer.
+The frame hash files are quite small: on the order of 4 KB per minute of audio.
+Note that the size will change based on how you configure the analyzer.

 Once we have these pre-computed files, we can re-run the search step, but this time we can omit the `--analyze` flag: